 Detailed speaker information coming soon.

-Professor of Music, Music Theory and Historical Musicology; Executive Committee, Institute for Research on Women, Gender, and Sexuality
+Professor Emerita of Music; Executive Committee, Institute for Research on Women, Gender, and Sexuality

 Francis Goelet Assistant Professor of CompositionZosha Di Castri's website